 Most exams are officially two hours in length, but students may take up to three hours to complete them.
-At the discretion of the instructor, exams in AP classes may be designed to take up to three hours in length.
+At the discretion of the instructor, exams in AP courses may be designed to be up to three hours in length.